cvmfs/doc-cvmfs/cpt-quickstart.rst

       service autofs restart

-In case you need additional assistance, please don’t hesitate to contact us at `cernvm.support@cern.ch <cernvm.support@cern.ch>`__.
+In case you need additional assistance, please don't hesitate to contact us at `cernvm.support@cern.ch <cernvm.support@cern.ch>`__.
 Together with the problem description, please send the system information tarball created by ``cvmfs_config bugreport``.